-the SA transitions to a null state ('No SA');

-- d) execute the following:

-- 1) verify that the specified SA exists and is in the 'Unkeyed' state,

-- 2) erase all managed parameters of the SA.
+- a) be executed by the Recipient; - b) have the following input: SPI received from the Initiator; - c) have the following output: the SA transitions to a null state ('No SA'); - d) execute the following: - 1) verify that the specified SA exists and is in the 'Unkeyed' state, - 2) erase all managed parameters of the SA.

-3.3.3.7 Set Anti-Replay Counter
+3.3.3.7 Set Anti-Replay Sequence Number

-The Set Anti-Replay Counter directive is used to initialize the managed anti-replay sequence number for a Security Association to the value supplied by the service user.
+The Set Anti-Replay Sequence Number directive is used to initialize the managed Anti-Replay Sequence Number for a Security Association to the value supplied by the service user.